rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 Typically, a (D)TLS server uses a certificate provided by some entity other than the operator of the server (a CA) {{!RFC8446}}
 {{!RFC5280}}.
-This organizational separation makes the (D)TLS server operator dependent on the CA for some aspects of its operations; for example:
+This organizational separation makes the (D)TLS server operator dependent on the CA for some aspects of its operations.
+For example:

 * Whenever the server operator wants to deploy a new certificate, it has to interact with the CA.